Ancile

-This image depicts the Ancilia being carried.
+This image depicts the ancilia being carried.
 The "figure-8" shape is seen clearly and each have a detailed design on them.

 Etymology

 Ancient sources give varying etymologies for the word ancile.
 Some derive it from the Greek ankylos (ἀγκύλος), "crooked".
 Plutarch thinks the word may be derived from the Greek ankōn (ἀγκών), "elbow", the weapon being carried on the elbow.
 Varro derives it ab ancisu, as being cut or arched on the two sides, like the bucklers of the Thracians called peltae.

 Myth

 When the original ancile fell, a voice was heard which declared that Rome should be mistress of the world while the shield was preserved.
 The shield was said to have been sent down from heaven by Jupiter to Numa.
-The Ancile was, as it were, the palladium of Rome.

 Numa, by the advice, as it is said, of the nymph Egeria, ordered eleven others, perfectly like the first, to be made.
-This was so that if anyone should attempt to steal it, as Ulysses did the Palladium, they might not be able to distinguish the true Ancile from the false ones.
-According to Ovid’s Fasti, Mamurius Veturius agreed to forge the eleven replicas of the original ancile if he was given glory by Numa and mentioned in the Carmen Salire.
+This was so that if anyone should attempt to steal it, as Ulysses did the palladium of Troy, they might not be able to distinguish the true ancile from the false ones.
+According to Ovid’s Fasti, Mamurius Veturius agreed to forge the eleven replicas of the original ancile, if he was given glory by Numa and mentioned in the Carmen Salire.
 Thus, this myth provides the etiological story for the Cult of Mamurius which was popular in the Augustan Age.
 The gifting of the ancile to Numa is viewed as a legend which reveals a successful and favorable interaction Numa had with Jupiter.